CREATEmory/CLASS-1-Intro-To-CREATEmory/GIT-LAB.md

 <hr>
 &#x1F534; **Commit your work.** <br>
 The commit message should read: <br>
-"Commit 10 -  Worked on Hungry for More".
+"Commit 10 -  Worked on Extra Stuff".
 <hr>

 ## Conclusion

- 1. Inside the `git-github-lab` directory, you should now have a file called `github-lab-answers.md`, a directory called `loop-questions`, and a directory called `resume_page` which contains `index.html`, `projects.html`, and `style.css`.
+ 1. Inside the `git-github-lab` directory, you should now have a file called `github-lab-answers.md` and a directory called `resume_page` which contains `index.html`, `projects.html`, and `style.css`.

  2. You should have been adding and committing along the way, but please type `git status` one last time to make sure that everything is committed.
 If it's not, please commit.

+3. Finally, if this is cloned repository, push it up to the remote repo with `git push origin main`.
+If this ***isn't*** a cloned ropository, can you figure out how to link a local Git repo with a new remote Github repo?